PoisotLab/SpeciesDistributionToolkit.jl/docs/src/reference/contributing.md

 pulling/rebasing/conflicts operations *do not need* to follow the commit naming convention.

-**When the changes in a pull request** affect more than one package, the best solution is to *not* squash the merge commit, because it will make tagging different versions more difficult.
-This can be decided at PR merging time.
+Changes in a single pull request should never affect more than a single package.
+Semantic versioning allows rapid releases, and the changes must always be limited to a single package.

 ## Releases